 How Current Registration Is Beneficial To Our Clients

-• Clarity – The existence of separate registers for immigration lawyers and migration agents makes it easier to determine the range of service they are equipped to provide.
+- Clarity – The existence of separate registers for lawyers and migration agents makes it easier to determine the range of service they are equipped to provide.

-• Increased choice – Clients are no longer bound to approach only MARA agents for migration assistance.
-Unrestricted legal practitioners can now provide immigration assistance in connection with legal practice.
+- Increased choice – Clients are no longer bound to approach only MARA agents for migration assistance.
+Unrestricted legal practitioners can now provide immigration assistance with no limitations.

-• Strengthened consumer protection – the confusion brought about by the nuances of immigration lawyer versus migration agent has been a known deterrence for consumers to seek recourse for malpractice.
+- Strengthened consumer protection – the confusion brought about by the nuances of lawyer versus migration agent has been a known deterrence for consumers to seek recourse for malpractice.
 This new change provides clear direction for clients to escalate their complaints and seek justice.

 How Will This Affect Clients?